This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 something like: an issue, event, or a situation, trying to figure out all of the intricate parts of it.
 If it is logical and makes sense, we accept it.
 If it doesn’t, we reject it.
 But reasoning must be grounded in the right spirit.

-Satan often steals the will of God from a Christian, because of reasoning.
-We can literally reason ourselves right out of the will of God.
+Satan often steals the will of God from a Christian because of reasoning.
+We can literally reason ourselves right out of God’s will.
 God may speak something to our spirits, but if it doesn’t make sense to us, we’ll reject it.
 What God leads us to do does not always make logical sense to our minds.
 While our spirits may affirm it, our minds will reject it.

 That’s why if you look at the ways of the world, and the ways of God with the teachings of Christ, they are the complete opposite of one another.